 The probability of contracting Mouth, Larynx, Esophagus, and Mouth cancer increases manifold by regular consumption of tobacco.
 Studies also suggest that smokers are at high risk of developing Pancreatic cancer.

 Sexuality and Reproductive systems

 Nicotine is known to impact the blood flow to the genital areas of both – men and women.
-Thus, men can experience decreases sexual performance and women can experience sexual dissatisfaction due to decreased lubrication coupled with an inability to reach orgasm.
-Tobacco is also known to lower the levels of the sex hormones in both males and females.
+Thus, men can experience a decrease in sexual performance and women can experience sexual dissatisfaction due to decreased lubrication coupled with an inability to reach orgasm.
+Tobacco is also known to lower the levels of sex hormones in both males and females.

 Loss of appetite

 Smoking also affects your appetite by impacting your sense of taste.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.